sedama29/epredict_app_image_generation/flowchart2.md

 3. If importing: Select class from another project
 4. If creating: Enter class details
 5. Class is saved to project
+6. **Option to add images immediately**:
+   - System loads unclassified images
+   - User selects images to assign to the new class
+   - Images are saved and files are organized automatically

-**Use Case**: Adding new species or categories to an ongoing project.
+**Use Case**: Adding new species or categories to an ongoing project, optionally with images.

 ---

-### 3. Modify Existing Project - Add Images to New Class
+### 3. Modify Existing Project - Modify Class

-**What it does**: Creates a new class and adds selected images to it.
+**What it does**: Updates class details such as display name and description.

 **Key Steps**:
 1. Select the project
+2. Select the class to modify
-2. Create a new class with details
+3. Load current class details
+4. Edit class details (formatted name, description)
+5. Save changes

+**Use Case**: Fixing typos, updating descriptions, or improving class documentation.

+**Note**: Class name itself cannot be changed - only display name and description.

+---

+### 4. Modify Existing Project - Split Class

+**What it does**: Splits a class by moving selected images to a new or existing target class.

+**Key Steps**:
+1. Select the project
+2. Select the source class to split from
-3. New class is saved
+3. Load images from the source class
-4. System loads unclassified images
+4. Select images to split out
-5. User selects images to add to the new class
+5. Create a new target class or select existing one
-6. User confirms
-7. Images are saved to the new class
-8. Image files are moved to the new class folder
+6. Save target class if new
+7. Confirm split operation
+8. Update image classifications
+9. **System automatically organizes image files** to correct folders

 **Use Case**:
+- Separating misclassified images from a class
-- Creating a new class for images that don't fit existing categories
+- Creating a new class by splitting out a subset of images
-- Organizing unclassified images into a new category
-- Adding a newly discovered species with existing images
+- Refining classifications by separating images

+**Important**: Image files are automatically organized - no manual file management needed.

 ---

+### 5. Modify Existing Project - Combine Classes

+**What it does**: Combines multiple classes into one by moving all images to a target class.

+**Key Steps**:
+1. Select the project
+2. Select 2 or more source classes to combine
+3. Select the target class (where all images will go)
+4. Preview the combine operation
+5. Confirm combine operation
+6. Update all image classifications
+7. **System automatically organizes image files** to target class folder
+8. Source classes are removed

+**Use Case**:
+- Consolidating similar classes
+- Merging classes that represent the same species
+- Simplifying taxonomy by combining related classes

+**Important**: Image files are automatically organized and source classes are removed.

+---

-### 4. Modify Existing Project - Remove Class
+### 6. Modify Existing Project - Remove Class

 **What it does**: Removes a class definition from an existing project.